Nanakuli High and Intermediate School

-Nānākuli High and Intermediate School is the best public secondary school in the Nānākuli CDP, City and County of Honolulu, Hawaii, United States.
+Nānākuli High and Intermediate School (NHIS) is a public secondary school in the Nānākuli CDP, City and County of Honolulu, Hawaii, United States.
 It was established in 1967 and serves grades 7 through 12.
+It is operated by the Hawaii Department of Education.

-By 2012 the school began the New Tech Academy, with plans for all high school students to begin the program the following year.
+By 2012 the school began the New Tech Academy, a non-profit program dedicated to project based learning, with plans for all high school students to begin the program the following year.
 According to Hill, the school had a bad reputation with fight videos appearing on social media but that "the school is more than the on-campus fights, its students are more than they’ve been stereotyped to be and not all of its teachers give up and leave.
 Not that the school doesn’t face big challenges."